toothmonsterr/Small-Crimes-Collective/System/Crafting.md

 | Wayfarer     | Accessories, Ranged Weapons |
 | Weaponmaster | Melee Weapons✦, Shields✦    |
 ## Creating Equipment
+The type of equipment you create is determined by the materials you use and the classes you can craft with.
+Materials with tags related to **effects** will provide access to customization and quality options, for example.

 ### Custom Weapons
+Custom Weapons must be crafted with materials.

 ### Rare Equipment

+## Transmuting Materials